-All members of staff receive basic first aid training annually and several have received a 3-day training course, which means they are qualified to deal with more serious medical issues.
+All members of staff receive basic first aid training annually and several have received a 3-day training course and are qualified to deal with more serious medical issues.
 In EYFS there is at least one paediatric trained first aider.